 5 Lazy Rivers in Idaho That Are Perfect for Tubing on a Summer's Day

-Being that Idaho is a landlocked state, floating down the nearest river in order to cool off from the summer heat is a classic summer activity for Idahoans.
-Luckily, Idaho has an abundance of rivers perfect for passing those long summer days.
-It’s impossible to list all of them, but we’ve compiled the best here for you.
+Being that the Gem State is a landlocked state, floating down the nearest lazy river in Idaho in order to cool off from the summer heat is a classic summer activity for Idahoans.
+Luckily, the state has an abundance of rivers perfect for passing those long summer days.
+It’s impossible to list all of them, but we’ve compiled the best Idaho tubing destinations for you.

 What are some of your favorite rivers for tubing in Idaho?
 Have you been on any of the above rivers or do you have a favorite lazy river?
 Let us know in the comments!